jonathanconway/amp-code-test-jonathan-conway/readme.md

 ## Functional requirements

 1. We are wanting you to display a list of users with a filter.
 Preferably, the list will update whilst the user is typing or autocomplete if you will.
+What would also be nice is (if you have time) is to provide a means of sorting the list.

 We have supplied the JSON for you.
 It may or may not be correct.